 - No sports networks.
 Philo also offers no cable TV sports networks.

 - Limited app library.
 Philo works on some popular devices, but the number of devices with direct app support is limited.

-For $25 per month, you’ll get 60+ channels.
+With this package, you'll get 70+ channels, many of which are also available on TV Everywhere apps supported with your Philo subscription.
 Philo regularly adds channels to its line-up and has a fairly staunch commitment to keeping its price low.
 By comparison, almost every other service has raised prices multiple times during the same time period that Philo has been available.

-As of this time of reviewing, Philo has over 60 channels in its $25 per month channel package:
+As of this time of reviewing, Philo has over 70 channels in its channel package, including: